tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Nov 07 2007

-Mui Smitham (a 22-year-old White poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
+Mui Smitham (a 22-year-old white poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Mui Smitham sometimes preached her views to theists, but still felt afraid.
 Mui Smitham slowly breathed in and out to calm her nerves.
 As Mui Smitham entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Mui Smitham used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Mui Smitham argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.